NuLink-network/docs/product/nulink_worker.md

 ## Initialize and Run a Worker Node

 Initialize the configuration and start the Worker Node.
 If install via docker, need to initialize the configuration and run it in Docker.
-Otherwise you need to handle it on the local side.
-Please check  [here](./worker_running.md) for more details.
+Otherwise please check  [here](./worker_running.md) for more details regarding local running.

 ## Bond the Worker node with your staking account

-Once you succeed to start a NuLink Worker node, don't forget to bond it with your staking account to get reward.
-You have to use NuLink Staking Dapp to Bond it.
+Don't forget to bond it with your staking account to get reward after successfully running a NuLink Worker node using the NuLink Staking Dapp.

 - Navigate to [NuLink Staking Dapp](https://stake.nulink.org)
 - Connect with the Staking account and make sure you have staked tokens in the staking pool